akarazhev/ConfluencePublisher/doc/ai/05-backend-services.md

     - Create and save PublishLog with result
     - Return the publish log

+### 5. AiService

+**Dependencies**: None (stub implementation)

+**Methods**:

+- `improveContent(content)` → List<String>
+    - Return stub suggestions: original content, truncated version (first 100 chars + "..."), uppercase version
+    - This is a placeholder for future AI integration

+- `generateDescription(description)` → String
+    - If description is null or blank, return "No description provided"
+    - Otherwise return sanitized/truncated description (max 200 chars)
+    - This is a placeholder for future AI integration

 ## Design Guidelines

 - Use `@Service` and `@RequiredArgsConstructor`